 With a price tag of $356 million, the deal gives Apple the right to use AuthenTec hardware, software and patents.
-In the immediate term, Apple engineers start working to build Touch ID sensors into the iPhone 5s.
+In the short term, Apple engineers start working to build Touch ID sensors into the iPhone 5s.
 Longer-term, AuthenTec’s mobile wallet tech paves the way for Apple Pay.

 We have heard a lot of rumors and leaks over the last year that Apple would install a fingerprint sensor underneath the home button of the iPhone 5S this year, but what does the leaked hardware actually say?